Final report for LNE19-378

 Forty fruit and vegetable growers with 1,000 acres of crops adopt precision irrigation methods to optimize water usage, ten of these farms report an increase in average crop yield as a result of improved irrigation.

-The primary goal of this project is to provide an effective sensor-based irrigation system to fruit and vegetable growers, and enhance the practices for growers to implement the technology in their farms through various educational activities.
-In year 2019, some research studies were carried out to investigate the effective irrigation strategies for growers, and test an IoT based precision irrigation system.
+The primary goal of this project was to provide an effective sensor-based irrigation system to fruit and vegetable growers, and enhance the practices for growers to implement the technology in their farms through various educational activities.
+During the project, some research studies were carried out to investigate the effective irrigation strategies for growers, and an IoT based precision and automatic irrigation system was designed and evaluated.
+The research results were shared among the professional societies through presentations, conference proceedings, and journal articles.
+This grant also provided training opportunities to one graduate, two undergraduate students, and a few technicians and extension educators.
 Extension publications and presentations were provided by project team to various audiences including growers on the outcomes from these studies.
 A brief survey was sent out for the importance of precision practices in plant and soil water monitoring.
 A series of on-farm experiment trials were started with some representative growers, and trainings on installation and system management also provided to them.
-In the coming seasons, more specific survey will be delivered in need and implementing the precision irrigation systems; seminars and field demonstration will be conducted in the new season to reach out to more growers.
-We will also continue and extend our extension activities on publication, instruction videos, workshops, and individual grower consultant, to encourage the implementation of precision irrigation system in the field.
+With the awareness and understanding of these technologies through our extension activities, the interest of adopting precision irrigation system among growers has greatly improved.

 1) What is the most effective evapotranspiration (ET) and/or soil-moisture sensor-based system for irrigation scheduling?
 Various treatments will be investigated to identify the irrigation scheduling strategies using ET, and soil moisture sensors.

 2) What sensor data is most effective for real-time control of an irrigation system?
 An automated precision irrigation system will be developed based on the wireless sensor networks, embedded controls, and data analysis.